dahicks/power-iac-terraform/README.md

 In the following code snippet, we'll retrieve the external load balancer's IP from output `load_balancer` Terraform variable and use it to make an HTTP request (using cURL) to our upstream service through the newly built API Gateway.

 > Note: It can take 5-10 minutes for the Load Balancer to come up.
-Until that happens, you may receive 4XX/5XX servers.
+Until that happens, you may receive a 4XX/5XX status code reply.
 In our example below, we continously call our gateway's IP in a loop every 10 secs.

 ```
 LB_IP=`terraform output -json | jq -r .load_balancer.value`